JPZ13/anki-deck-builder/README.md

 Automatically generate Anki flashcard decks with the most frequently used words in your target language, paired with translations in your native language.

-**🇪🇸 → 🇭🇷 Spanish to Croatian language learning**
+**🇦🇷 → 🇭🇷 Spanish to Croatian language learning**

-Downloads Croatian word frequency data (50k words) from Hermit Dave's FrequencyWords repository, then selects the **top 100 most common words per part of speech** (800 words total by default), categorizes them, and creates Anki flashcards with Spanish translations.
+Downloads Croatian word frequency data from Hermit Dave's FrequencyWords repository, then selects the **top 100 most frequent words** from each part of speech (nouns, verbs, adjectives, etc.), and creates Anki flashcards with Spanish translations.

+**Default:** 100 words × 8 parts of speech = 800 words → **1,600 bidirectional cards**

 ---